storyblok/storyblok-translations/README.md

 # app.storyblok.com Translations

 We're looking forward to get help on a little something.
-We've just launched our latest feature: Mutli Admin Interface, introducing German, Portuguese and English as the first three languages available for our Users on app.storyblok.com.
-With your help, we are able to translate Storyblok in every language possible.
+We've just launched our latest feature: Multi Language Admin Interface; introducing German, Portuguese and English as the first three languages available for our users on app.storyblok.com.
+With your help, we will be able to translate Storyblok in every language possible!

 ## Translation Progress